thoughtbot/superglue/docs/form-props.md

 ```

 ## Radio helper
 [radio_button] has the same arguments as its Rails counterpart.
-The radio button is unique

 When used like so: